What is sports massage?

 Is there anything I can do to prolong the benefits of my treatment?

-Yes stretch!
+Yes move!
 Many people find stretching dull and time consuming but it really can help to prolong the benefits of your treatment.
 I will provide you with focused home care advice, which will be explained, demonstrated and practiced during your treatment.
 Please contact me if you are unsure, finding your stretches difficult or experiencing pain, there are always alternatives.

 I have further questions about Sports and Remedial Massage.